dwivedikirtiman/AI-Email-Writer-Assistant/README.md

 npm run dev     //these both commands should be executed in the front end directory then only it will start the server
 ```

+## Important Note(Optional/for reference only)

-- If you're wondering what is the steps which i've followed to created the front-end from starting then i'm going to include follwing pics for your reference as it will give you guys an
+If you're wondering what is the steps which i've followed to created the front-end from starting then i'm going to include follwing pics for your reference as it will give you guys an
 idea as how to create a front end project using VITE tool, but again saying this is only for reference, if you've downloded the source code then you don't need to do it from starting
 as all the required resources are there in the downloaded project directory

  ![image](https://github.com/user-attachments/assets/426afbf5-4f05-444c-9702-ae712434a708)